Pelvic Prolapse: A Common Cause of Pelvic Pain & Discomfort

 Pelvic prolapse can result in loss of urine, frequent urination, chronic constipation, back pain, and pain with intercourse.
 As it worsens, symptoms increase, and the bladder, cervix, or uterus may be seen coming out of the vagina.
 Prolapse can also occur after a hysterectomy.

-Conservative treatments include Keegle exercises to strengthen the muscles of the pelvis that will then better support the organs.
+to strengthen the muscles of the pelvis that will then better support the organs.
 Keegle muscles are the muscles used to stop the urine flow when urinating.
 With mild prolapse muscle tone may increase and prevent worsening of symptoms.
 Additional measures such as limiting lifting, weight loss, and eliminating smoking may help.

 muscle tone to all the pelvic muscles.
 Our office is fully trained and certified in the use of InTone and Apex devices to help treat the symptoms of pelvic organ prolapse.
 See our InTone & InControl Medical page for additional information.

-Surgical Options: For more severe cases, surgery remains a proven and effective treatment option.
+For more severe cases, surgery remains a proven and effective treatment option.
 The type of surgery is determined by the amount and type of prolapse and the symptoms one is experiencing.
 Procedures are available that do not require a hysterectomy or the use of mesh.
 Pelvic Reconstructive Surgery is an option for treating severe pelvic prolapse.
 However, surgical decisions are complex and best made after an examination and discussion with your Woodlands OBGYN physician.
-We are trained in all the latest procedures using the vaginal, laparoscopic, and robotic techniques.
+We are trained in all the latest procedures using vaginal, laparoscopic, and robotic techniques.